-Balboa Island and the Balboa Peninsula area of Newport Beach are fun destinations for the day or even a weekend getaway.
-If you have not visited Balboa, be sure to add this historic place your calendar.
-If it has been years since you visited, now is a great time to plan a return trip to explore the area of Southern California.
+Balboa Island and the Balboa Peninsula area of Newport Beach is a fun destination for a day trip or weekend getaway.
+If you have not visited Balboa, be sure to add this historic place to your calendar.
+Even if it has been years since you visited, now is a great time to plan a return trip to explore this area of Southern California.

-Getting to the Balboa Peninsula is part of the fun.
-Today, bridges connect Balboa Island to the Peninsula and the rest of the city, but in the past, the Balboa Island Ferry was the only way to get between the island and the peninsula.
+Getting to the Balboa is part of the fun.
+Today, bridges connect Balboa Island to the Peninsula.
+In the past, an auto ferry was the only way to get between the island and the peninsula.

-With a history over 100 years, the ferry is still taking passengers and cars on the 800-foot journey.
+With a history of 100 years, the ferry is still taking passengers and cars on the 800-foot journey.
 Plan on taking the Balboa ferry at least once so you can imagine what it was like in the earlier days before the roadways were in place.
-The ferry only costs a few dollars and the view is amazing.
+The ferry only costs a few dollars, and the view is amazing.

-Now that you have arrived on the Balboa Peninsula, plan to have some fun.
+Now that you have arrived on the Balboa Peninsula plan to have some fun.
 The Balboa Fun Zone is one of the last coastal amusement areas in Southern California.
-For over 75 years, people have visited the Fun Zone to enjoy rides, eat sweet treats and take in the lovely bay and ocean views.
+For generations, people have visited the Fun Zone to enjoy rides, eat sweet treats, and take in the lovely bay and ocean views.

 The Ferris wheel is the defacto landmark of the Newport Harbor and makes for a fun daytime or nighttime ride.
-Old-time arcade games are at the Fun Zone as well as a variety of little shops and curios.
-Due to its long history, it is not uncommon to see parents and grandparents bringing little ones here to enjoy the same rides that they enjoyed in their youth.
+There is a variety of little shops and curious along the boardwalk.
+Due to its long history, it is not uncommon to see parents and grandparents bringing little ones here to enjoy the area.

-The south side of the peninsula faces the ocean and includes the Balboa Pier.
-The pier dates back to 1906 and was constructed, along with the Balboa Pavilion, to attract local buyers to the area.
-Today, the pier is a popular fishing spot.
+The west side of the peninsula faces the ocean and includes the Balboa Pier.
+The pier dated back to 1906 and was constructed, along with the Balboa Pavilion, to attract local buyers to the area.
+Today, the dock is a popular fishing spot.

-At low tide, a large number of starfish can be seen at on the pilings.
-At the end of the pier is Ruby’s diner, where you can tuck into a burger or thick milk shake in a nostalgic 1950’s setting with great ocean views.
+At low tide, a large number of starfish can be seen on the pilings.
+At the end of the pier is Ruby’s diner, where you can tuck into a burger or thick milkshake in a nostalgic 1950’s setting with great ocean views.

-Peninsula Park is a relaxing grassy area just south of the pier and provides a nice spot for picnics, flying kites or just relaxing under the beautiful Southern California sunshine.
-The flat, long peninsula makes it a great spot for walking and riding bicycles.
+Peninsula Park is a relaxing grassy area just south of the pier and provides a beautiful spot for picnics, flying kites, or just relaxing under the beautiful Southern California sunshine.
+The flat, long peninsula makes it an excellent place for walking and riding bicycles.

-Surfers, body boarders and body surfers know the area because it is home to The Wedge.
+Surfers, bodyboarders, and body surfers know the area because it is home to The Wedge.
 This is a world-famous surf break at the extreme east end of the Balboa Peninsula.
-Man-made improvements to the rock jetty on the west side of the Newport Harbor entrance helped shape this famous wave.
+Human-made improvements to the rock jetty on the west side of the Newport Beach Harbor entrance helped shape this famous wave.

-If you want to get on a boat but are not interested in a trip to Catalina, you may enjoy a cruise around the harbor.
-Daytime as well as night time dinner cruises are available.
+If you want to get on a boat but are not interested in a trip to Catalina, you may enjoy a bay cruise around the harbor.
+Daytime, as well as night time dinner cruises, are available.

-Whether you are looking for sun, sand, water or rides, a day trip to the Balboa Peninsula will have your covered.
+Whether you are looking for sun, sand, water, or rides, a day trip to the Balboa Peninsula will have you’re covered.

-Getting There: To access to Balboa Island Ferry take Jamboree Road to the west from I-5, I-405, or SR-73.
+To access to Balboa Island Ferry take Jamboree Road to the west from I-5, I-405, or SR-73.
 You will cross over the Pacific Coast Highway and proceed downhill to Marine Avenue.
 To access the Peninsula, just follow Newport Blvd from PCH.
 Newport Blvd. turns into Balboa Blvd and runs along the peninsula.